Rhinoplasty, Alar Cartilage Resection

 History of the Procedure

 Of all the operations performed by plastic surgeons, rhinoplasty is likely the most challenging.
 The difficulty of this procedure often is attributed to its history as a "blind" operation performed by the closed technique.
-Sheen's textbook on aesthetic rhinoplasty is the criterion standard of operator manuals for closed or intranasal rhinoplasty surgery.[1]
-In recent years, the surgical group from Dallas, Texas, spearheaded by Jack Gunter, has revitalized interest in the open rhinoplasty technique.
+Sheen's textbook on aesthetic rhinoplasty is the criterion standard of operator manuals for closed or intranasal rhinoplasty surgery.
+[1] However, a surgical group from Dallas, Texas, spearheaded by Jack Gunter, has revitalized interest in the open rhinoplasty technique.
+[2]

 The advantages of each technique have been debated in many forums.
-Many surgeons such as Sheen and George Peck achieve marvelous results with the closed procedure.
+Many surgeons, such as Sheen and George Peck, have achieved marvelous results with the closed procedure.
 Proponents of the open technique, particularly Toriumi and Tebbetts, believe the columellar incision is a small concession for direct vision of the deformity.
 The open technique does have an extreme advantage for difficult and distorted alar cartilages, especially for surgeons with minimal rhinoplasty experience.

 Previous